 Ben Cleveland’s best fits in the 2021 NFL Draft

 Cleveland was quietly an extremely solid offensive lineman for the Georgia Bulldogs in 2020.
 He’s not always flashy with his movement, but he brings great power, awareness, and developing hand precision.
-Even with his middling athleticism, I think Cleveland has enough in his athletic tool chest to be a potential starter.
+He also tested very well at his pro day.
+Even if Cleveland’s lateral agility isn’t at preferable levels, I think Cleveland has enough in his athletic tool chest to be a potential starter.

 Cleveland may project better as depth in his early years, but especially in schemes that have a heightened power element, he has appeal as a rotational guard with starting upside.
 Opinions may vary on the range of Cleveland’s upside.
 However, in my opinion, he’s a good early-to-mid Day 3 pick.
-With a stellar offseason, he could rise a bit higher than that.
-That said, given that he sat out most of Senior Bowl week with an injury, he may need to compensate with an impressive offseason testing session.
+His testing could move him a bit higher than that.
+That said, given that he sat out most of Senior Bowl week with an injury, he couldn’t make the most of a chance to prove definitively that he deserves to rise.

 Teams that mesh well with Cleveland’s skillset